Marks-Spencer20/rn-assignment2-ID-11285447/README.md

 # Screenshots
+This is how the Home screen is without styling the text in the `Text` component.
 ![The home screen before styling the text in the 'Text' component. ](screenshots/home_before.png)

+This is how the Home screen is after styling the text in the `Text` component.
 ![The home screen after styling the text in the 'Text' component.t](screenshots/home_after.png)

 # Installation and Usage